 One of the best Assassins in the game.
 Her Scream of Pain AoE nuke has a huge AoE (bigger than in Auto Chess) and very decent damage.
 That said, she will rarely utilize her whole AoE because she has a long range and often blinks a few tiles away from her target.
 Still deals very high DPS overall, which makes her an ideal hero in Mage/Assassin builds.

 The best Scrappy/Inventor unit in the early-mid game.
 Good tank, but also deals high DPS because of his AoE nuke with low CD.
 He can cast it multiple times if he survives for long enough.
 He’s usually a top priority for three stars if you’re going for Scrappy heroes.
 Having two 2-star Timbers is usually pretty good in the mid game.
 Of course, it’s also possible to get him as one of your two scrappy units in the early game and sell him off later when you transition into something else.

 Luna is the most-important Knight damage-dealer aside from DK.
 If you’re going for a Knights build she is another unit you always want to three-star.
 You also want to give her a heavy DPS item – she deals AoE damage, so additional damage skyrockets her DPS.
-She is also possible to include as the sixth unit in an Elusive draft, but usually, you want other units to hit the Assassins and/or Hunters synergies.
+She is also possible to include as the sixth unit in an Elusive draft, but usually, you want other Elusives to hit the (3) Assassins and/or (3) Hunters synergies.

 S-Tier in Elusive/Mage drafts and often tops the DPS chart thanks to his new Wrath of Nature skill.
 He's decent in non-Mage Elusive strats, but quite a lot weaker outside of Elusives.
 That said, you can still use him as a 2nd Druid (usually together with Treant) to help you win the early-mid game.